cmoestl/heliocats/README.md

     python cme_statistics.py

 makes CME statistics to get the results and plots for the paper Möstl et al. (2020, in preparation).
+Currently this is being moved to the *cme_statistics.ipynb* notebook.

     python sc_positions_insitu.py